MemVerge/mvai-public/README.md

 **Note:** NFS should be used with caution. `root-squash` is incompatible, and other configurations may cause issues, such as mount options or NFS version constraints.
 See the [MySQL documentation](https://dev.mysql.com/doc/refman/8.4/en/disk-issues.html#disk-issues-nfs) for details.

 ### Configuring Billing to Use a Non-Default StorageClass
-If the cluster has an alternative `StorageClass` suitable for the billing database, you can override the default `StorageClass` by adding the following flag to the `helm install mmai` command:
+If the cluster has an alternative `StorageClass` suitable for the billing database, you can override the default `StorageClass` by adding the following flag to the `helm install mvai` command:

 ```sh
 --set billing.database.volume.pvc.storageClass=[StorageClass name]